jadounrahul/kartsnms/doc/Support/Adding-a-Device.md

 # Adding Device

-You have two options for adding a new device into LibreNMS.
+You have two options for adding a new device into KartsNMS.
 You can add a device via the `cli` or by using the `WebUI`.

 ## Via WebUI